 Suffice it to say that you should use this principle when buying any video production gear, from cameras to tripods and beyond.
 Another great tip for learning a cage’s reputation is asking other industry professionals.
 Sometimes, finding the perfect piece of tech is as easy as asking fellow experts what they use.

-Various cage components prioritize camera support, as you can see from our library of shoulder cage kits and accessories.
+Various cage components prioritize camera support, as you can see from our library of shoulder rigs and camera cage kits and accessories.
 Along with the baseplate, shoulder rigs can utilize comfortable, stable lens supports.
 So, when you’re looking through the aforementioned customer reviews, keep an eye out for details on the device’s stability and accessory compatibility.

 Of course, not every piece of video equipment has a review available, but it’s a good place to start, nonetheless.
 Additionally, make sure you can find a suitable lens support device if that’s an attachment that would benefit your production.
 After all, one of the main functions of shoulder cages is to support multiple attachments.

 That said, you can match camera cages with more devices.
 For instance, if you want to pair the cage with a professional-grade follow focus system, it’s crucial to ensure the two are compatible.
 When buying accessories for your camera cage, remember to use the same investigative skills you ultimately used for buying the original cage.
 Although your cage might be high-quality, outfitting the device with lackluster attachments will not do your production any favors.